Frightmare (1974 film): Plot

+Although Dorothy is apparently "cured", it seems as if she has had a severe relapse.
+Unbeknownst to Edmund at first, she secretly lures lonely young women to her home, promising tea and a tarot card reading, only with the sessions ending with a violent murder and "feast".

+It is later revealed that Dorothy's cannibalism can be understood as an attempt to cope with a childhood trauma when she found out that she had eaten parts of her pet rabbit that her parents had cooked and served as dinner.
+Although her husband Edmund was convicted, it is later revealed that he only faked his dementia in order to remain with his wife.
+He is a truly devoted husband who loves his wife dearly and did not take part in the actual acts of murder in 1957 nor subsequently, but only helped to cover them up.

-When Jackie berates Debbie for coming home late, they have a severe argument in which Debbie in turn asks where Jackie goes at night.
-When Jackie discovers Debbie's bloodied jacket and finds out from her that she was involved in the barman's murder, she and her boyfriend Graham, an investigative psychiatrist who has in the meantime himself found out about Jackie's family history, lead the police to the body in the trunk, which is missing an eye - a wound that could not have been inflicted with a chain and is reminiscent of the wounds inflicted by Dorothy on her victims.
-As it is thus revealed, Debbie and Dorothy have been secretly meeting without Jackie's knowledge, and Debbie has apparently taken on her mum's pathological urges herself.
+When Jackie discovers Debbie's bloodied jacket and finds out from her that she was involved in the barman's murder, she and her boyfriend Graham Heller, an investigative psychiatrist who has in the meantime himself found out about Jackie's family history, lead the police to the body in the boot.
+It is missing an eye - a wound that could not have been inflicted with a chain and is reminiscent of the wounds inflicted by Dorothy on her victims.
+As it is thus revealed, Debbie and Dorothy have been secretly meeting without Jackie's knowledge, and Debbie has apparently taken on her mother's pathological urges herself.

-Meanwhile, Debbie escapes with Alec to the Haslemere house, where Dorothy kills Alec.
+Meanwhile, Debbie escapes with Alec to the farmhouse, where Dorothy kills Alec.
 Jackie suggests that Graham call on her stepmum, and he goes there alone to talk to Dorothy, with Jackie following shortly after.
 When Graham arrives, Debbie reveals his identity to Dorothy, who kills him.
 When Jackie arrives, she encounters her dad alone, who tells her they feel Debbie belongs more to them than she.
-She starts looking for Graham and finds Dorothy and Debbie disposing of his body in the attic.
+She starts looking for Graham and finds Dorothy and Debbie with his body in the attic.
 As Dorothy and Debbie circle in on her, Edmund, who has followed her there, blocks the door.
-As Jackie cries for his help, the film closes with a freeze frame of Edmund restraining his urges to come to her aid and looking in dismay at his daughter's imminent demise.
+As Jackie cries for his help, the film closes with a freeze frame of Edmund restraining his urges to come to her aid and looking in dismay at his daughter's imminent demise with a voice-over of what the judge had said to him and Dorothy when they were sentenced to the mental institution in court.